hrezag/Docker-Image-Transfer/README.md

 # Docker Image Transfer

-A Bash script for managing Docker images by providing functionalities for saving, loading, and transferring images.
+A Bash script for managing Docker images by providing functionalities for saving, loading and transferring images.

 ## Table of Contents